 Van der Valk Plaza Beach & Dive Resort Bonaire opened in 1995.
 It’s a favorite among return visitors.
 One master diver brings his students for their open water training to complete PADI certification.

 This tranquil resort, located less than a mile from the Bonaire International Airport, has everything novice and experienced divers require.
-The temperature ranges from 78 to 82 F with water temperature around 82F.
+The temperature ranges from 78 to 82°F, with water temperature around 82°F.

 Captain Don’s Habitat

-If you want your entire family to stay in one home, book well in advance to get one of Captain Don’s two Ocean Front Villas – total 3 private bedrooms (two upstairs), each with its own bathroom.
+If you want your entire family to stay in one home, book well in advance to get one of Captain Don’s two Ocean Front Villas – a total of 3 private bedrooms (two upstairs), each with its own bathroom.
 The covered patio overlooks the ocean with stellar views.
 We’ve met people who planned their entire vacation around when this unit was available.
 The resort also offers suites and bungalows for your Bonaire vacation.

 Suggested Bonaire itineraries

-If you’re in Bonaire, with divers, all they will want to do is dive, but there’s so much more to do.
+If you’re in Bonaire with divers, all they will want to do is dive, but there’s so much more to do.

 Week in Bonaire itinerary with older kids